Faces of MLG: Cpl. Coria Valle

 Cpl.
-Coria Valle is a warehouse clerk with 1st Supply Battalion, Combat Logistics Regiment 15, 1st Marine Logistics Group.
-Valle talks about his dedication to learning his job and how he uses his knowledge to mentor his fellow Marines.
-Thompson won the Marine of the Year Award and the Navy Marine Corps Achievement Medal for his hard work and dedication for helping other Marines succeed.
+Coria Valle, a warehouse clerk with 1st Supply Battalion, Combat Logistics Regiment 15, 1st Marine Logistics Group, talks about what makes his stand out as a Marine and his willingness to help others succeed.
+Valle won the Marine of the Year award and also received a Navy Marine Corps Achievement Medal for all his hard work on and off duty.

 |Date Taken: